-Have you noticed the trend for Eco-friendly products and services?
+Have you noticed the trend for Eco-Friendly products and services?
 Green products and services are now everywhere, everything from cars, to appliances and now you can find green homes.
-A prime example of this is the Daybreak Utah community by Kennecott Land.
+A prime example of this is the Daybreak community, located in South Jordan UT.
 This community is big; in fact it’s the largest new home community in Utah.
 But big does not mean that it can’t be green.

 ENERGY STAR 3.0 compliant homes.
 ENERGY STAR certified homes are designed to deliver energy efficiency savings of up to 30 percent when compared to a standard new home.
 In order to be ENERGY STAR compliant the home has to undergo a process of inspections, testing, and verification to meet strict requirements set by the EPA.
 Homes include improved insulation, high efficiency furnaces, air conditioning units and water heaters, and irrigation systems hooked up to a weather station so you only water when needed.
 For those wanting to go that bit further there are also solar and thermal powered homes.

 Daybreak is a walkable community.
 It contains schools (over 70% of kids walk or bike to school), TRAX light rail (there are 2 stops in Daybreak), shopping, restaurants, parks, swimming pools, tennis courts, basketball courts, soccer fields, volleyball courts, hospital, and lake, all integrated with 30+ miles of trails.
 The idea is that nothing is more than a few minutes’ walk away.
 This is good in a number of ways, it’s better for you because you get exercise walking, running and biking, and it’s better for the environment because you use your car less.